umuthan/slot-machine-simulation/README.md

 #### Features

+* You can see real spinning effect after pressing Spin button,
 * You can choose mode (random or fixed),
 * You can change your balance indicator,
 * You can see the win lines after spin.